Skip to main content

 Bots

 A bot is a software agent.
-In Web3, bots are often employed by people attempting to creating mutiple instances of wallets to airdrop hunt.
+In Web3, bots are often employed by people attempting to creating multiple instances of wallets to airdrop hunt.
 Therefore, the concept is linked to Sybils.

 C